sub307/XBI-bootstrap/README.md

 # XBI-bootstrap
-download the zip and unzip it in the xbi data folder
+download, unrar and place the chainstate and blocks folders and the peers.dat file in your xbi data folder, AFTER deleting the old ones.